FREE delivery in the contiguous US!

 If you’re the hard-to-shop-for family member who received presents in the form of gift cards this year, don’t toss them in your recycling bin once they’re empty.
 Most physical gift cards—as well as credit cards and hotel room keys—are made from PVC, which can’t be recycled curbside.

-Some cities offer separate collection options, and there are companies that offer paid mail-in programs that accept these card types.
+Some cities offer separate collection options, and some companies offer paid mail-in programs that accept these card types.
 Do an online search to see what’s available near you.

 12. Bubble Cushioning